uopsych/summeR-bootcamp-2020/content/authors/admin/_index.md

 ---
 <br>

 Welcome to the 3rd Annual UO Psychology R Bootcamp!
 This website contains all of the details and materials for the bootcamp, along with links to resources for further learning and practice.
-See below for the planned schedule:
+Below is the planned schedule:

 #### <i class="fa fa-calendar"></i> Day 1: Monday, 9/21, 9 AM - 1 PM PST
 + Introduction to R & RStudio
 + Data Types & Structures
-+ Functions
++ Functions & Debugging

 ***